ianchak/stati/packages/create-stati/README.md

 When you choose to include Tailwind CSS, the scaffolder will:

-- Install Tailwind CSS and its dependencies
+- Add Tailwind CSS and its dependencies to package.json
 - Create a `tailwind.config.js` file
 - Set up PostCSS configuration
 - Include Tailwind directives in your CSS